fernand0aguilar/testing-graphql-api/README.md

 * Improper errors/warning to a caller
 * Incorrect handling of valid argument values
 * Response Data is not structured correctly

+## TODO

+* Write user stories
+    * the user does this
+    * the user does that
+* Mock API
+* Test Production environment
+* Generalize headers for all calls